Configure field requirements

 Choose which extracted receipt fields must be present before a submission can continue.

-In the current Receipt Acceptance Policy screen, you can turn requirements on for four fields:
+On the Receipt Acceptance Policy screen, you can require four fields:

 • Amount